boldbi/bold-bi-docs/docs/cloud-bi/visualizing-data/visualization-widgets/text.md

 ![text_tableProp](/static/assets/cloud/visualizing-data/visualization-widgets/images/text/text-tableprop.png)

-***Table Header*** - This command is available with a quick toolbar option through which the header row can be added or removed from the inserted table.
+***Table Header*** - This command is available with quick toolbar option through which the header row can be added or removed from the inserted table.

 ***Table Rows and Columns*** - Additional row/column in table can be added before/after selected row/column element or delete unwanted row/column.

 ***Background Color*** - The background color can be set for each table cell.

 ***Table Remove*** - Using the delete item in the quick toolbar, users can delete the entire table.

 ***Alignments*** - Used to align the cell content as left, right, center and justify.

 ***Table Cell Vertical Align*** - Cell can be aligned vertically in top, middle and bottom.

 ***Styles*** - It has two properties, `Dashed Borders` used to style table border as dashed and `Alternate Rows` used to highlight a selected row.